RocktimRajkumar/CEH-hack-a-thon/modules/Introduction-information-security/information-security/information-security.md

 	> **Explanation**
 	> Cyber laws not only consider gaining access to/corrupting devices/data owned by others as a crime, but also the act of attempting to gain access, whether you actually gain it or not, is considered a crime.

+`Note`
+1. Kevin Mitnick is an American Security expert and called the “World’s most famous hacker”.
+He was arrested twice for cyber crime and wire fraud; an event quoted as the “manhunt”.
+Read more and find out such interesting facts about Kevin Mitnick.

+2. You may watch the following movies and TV series and learn a trick or two..
+Hackers- 1995
+Mr. Robot (TV series)

+3. Read about some other types of hackers, such as:
+Script Kiddies
+Elite Hackers
+State Sponsored Hackers
+Hacktivists
+Phreaks

+4. Read more about Indian cyber laws and the Indian IT act.